Toyota/VR-MD/README.md

 > [!NOTE]
 > #### Single Camera Mode:
 > You can observe and experience molecules without using VR goggles for smartphones.
 When installing with Unity, select XRHandViewerSystem > XRHandSystem from the Unity Editor's Hierarchy, and change the Goggle Mode in DefaultSettingsVR to 1.
-For Android smartphones, you can also use the xr_education_singlecamera.apk file in the build folder.
+For Android smartphones, you can also use the xr_education_singlecamera.apk file [here](https://github.com/Toyota/VR-MD/releases/latest).

 ## License
 The source code in this repository is licensed under [the MIT license](./LICENSE).